What is Faced Plywood?

 Proper Storage of Faced Plywood

 Before installation, it’s important to store faced plywood properly to prevent damage.
-Plywood sheets should be kept in a dry, well-ventilated area to avoid warping or exposure to moisture.
+Store plywood sheets in a dry, well-ventilated area to prevent moisture exposure and reduce the risk of warping.
 Additionally, storing the plywood flat and supported will help maintain its structural integrity until it’s ready for use.

 Cutting and Shaping Faced Plywood